PRO-2684/castwright/REFERENCE.md

 ### Print

-A print instruction takes a [LooseString](#loosestring) and prints it.
-It does not automatically add a newline character at the end, so you need to include it if you want one.
+A print instruction takes a [LooseString](#loosestring) and prints it together with a newline.

 ### Marker